susam/emacs4cl/README.md

     in fact, a very nifty feature of Paredit.
 We can enter code with the same keystrokes as we would without Paredit.

- 5. Now press <code>enter</code> create a new line just before the last parenthesis.
+ 5. Now press <code>enter</code> to create a new line just before the last parenthesis.
 A newline is inserted like this:

     ```lisp
     (defun square (x)